phzfi/bch-nps/README.md

 The applications and the database are hosted on Firebase.

-### 2.1 Main languages and technologies: PERN stack
+### 2.1 Main languages and technologies: Firebase & React

 - Javascript/JSX
 - React